-- This seems somewhat justified after playing the sequel, as after seeing what Jehuty is capable of with a trained pilot in control, we realize exactly how little of the mecha's capabilities its first young pilot was able to make use of.
+- This seems somewhat justified after The 2nd Runner, as after seeing what Jehuty is capable of with a trained pilot in control, we realize exactly how little of the mecha's capabilities its first young pilot was able to make use of.
 It really was using only its most basic features, assisted by the AI; it wasn't just a handwave after all.

-- Cage Midwell in Zone Of The Enders: the Fist of Mars similarly ends up fighting several battles when he ends up in control of a Super Prototype.
+- Cage Midwell in Zone of the Enders: The Fist of Mars similarly ends up fighting several battles when he ends up in control of a Super Prototype.
 In both cases, it's somewhat justified by the fact that the Orbital Frames in question also come equipped with powerful A.I.s who can help them in combat.

 - Justified in Knights of the Old Republic, where, near at the end of the game, you discover that you are Darth Revan with an almost destroyed memory, and thus your skills were there, you just had to awake them once again

 - Final Fantasy has an enemy called Tonberry.
 Tonberry's Karma attack does damage related to the number of enemies its target has killed.
 This is usually a One-Hit KO, but not if the character hasn't killed that many enemies but just survived on Leaked Experience.